Spoiler warnings for The Running Grave

 Recall the "strange calm" and "pleasant trance-like state" that chanting induced in Robin, and how she had to resist the urge to chant in order to find the strength to escape in the farmhouse attic.
 Indeed, these practices can produce a release of brain chemicals similar to those induced by substance abuse, leaving the person dependent on those practices.
 Robin forced herself to have mental conversations with Strike to keep herself from falling into a chanting practice, and Will continued to chant under his breath for weeks after his escape from the cult.

 The mind needs a coherent frame of reference to structure reality; changing the frame of reference changes peoples perception of reality.
 Since most people have no frame of reference for mind-control techniques, they will accept the cult's version of reality, particularly if placed in an emotionally vulnerable state.
 Both con artists and cult recruiters act in charming ways to upset the balance between naivte and skepticism: Jonathan Wace's appeal and charisma is apparent in his every public appearance.
-While the con artist will simply dupe the person ut of their money and leave, the cult tries to lure them into the group so they can capture both mind and money.
+While the con artist will simply dupe the person out of their money and leave, the cult tries to lure them into the group so they can capture both mind and money.

 People are typically recruited in to cults by 1) friends and relatives who are members 2) a stranger who appears as a new friend, or potential sexual partner 3) cult-sponsored lectures or other events or 4) social media.
 Hassan describes "small online armies that bury critical information or mount disinformation campaigns against critics."
 Cults also specialize in approaching people at vulnerable times in their lives, like college students Will and Amendeep, runaway Cherie Gittins, fugitive Jordan Reaney, lonely widow Marian, homeless Wan, and drug addict Danny.